chakrabortyshreya2692-tech/payment-safety-graphrag/README.md

 ## Data

-The prototype uses synthetic payment transaction data for research and evaluation.
+The prototype uses synthetic payment transaction datasets from Kaggle and central bank of Ireland dates for research and evaluation.
 Data preprocessing, mapping, imputation, and dataset integration procedures are documented separately in the dissertation and auxiliary materials.

 ---